CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 #### Feature classes

-Going back to the example of a parking lot with car, lamp post, and tree features, a batch table might look like this:
+Going back to the example of a parking lot with car, lamp post, and tree features, a Batch Table might look like this:

 ```json
 {